 4.5 Documentation of animal allergy or hypersensitivity

+Allergy to living organisms.

+The causative agent for the realization of an allergic process directed against a plant or animal is not the organism itself or a part of the organism such as epithelium but in most cases is a protein derived from the organism.
+An allergy to an animal should therefore be modeled with a causative agent that is a descendant of 272169002 |Animal protein (substance)|.
+Likewise animal related material such as dander, feathers, urine, serum, etc. represent sources where the allergenic proteins are found and should not be used as the causative agents for allergy finding and disorder concepts.
+Allergen sources should be used as the active ingredients of products containing these materials such as 411572004 |Cat dander diagnostic allergen extract (product)|.

 Scenario: A physician sees a patient for the first time in clinic for routine outpatient care.
-The patient tells the physician that he has developed a rash and recurrent itching limited to the arms and face.
-The physician runs some blood tests and a series of skin tests which demonstrate an intense reaction to mouse proteins with high IgE antibody levels.
-The patient confirms that he works in a laboratory and is exposed to mice.
-The physician opens the allergy record and documents the allergic propensity to mouse proteins with symptoms of rash and itching, criticality and severity of low in the EHR allergy list.
+The patient tells the physician that he has begun to experience asthma symptoms.
+The physician runs some blood tests and a series of skin tests which demonstrate an intense reaction to the house dust mite, Dermatophagoides farinae protein with high IgE antibody levels.
+The patient confirms that his wheezing occurs primarily at home, especially while lying in bed at night.
+The physician opens the allergy record and documents the allergic propensity to Dermatophagoides farinae protein, criticality and severity of low in the EHR allergy list.